HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

       type: "category"
       tags: "tags"
 ```
-Common field mappings are the default mappings for WCM, DAM, JCR, and PORTAL in the `documentObject`.
-You can find appropriate mappings for each field in the `documentObject`.
-Use an empty string if none of the mappings apply.

 ### Persistent Volume size requests

+The default storage size for OpenSearch is set to `1Gi`.
+You can adjust the storage size for more indexing and larger deployments.

 ```yaml
 # Persistent Volume Setup
 volumes: